-The person holds, directly or indirectly, more than 25% but not Nature of control more than 50% of the shares in the company.
-Nature of control The person holds, directly or indirectly, more than 25% but not more than 50% of the voting rights in the company.
+The person holds, directly or indirectly, 75% or more of the Nature of control shares in the company.
+Nature of control The person holds, directly or indirectly, 75% or more of the voting rights in the company.
+Nature of control The person has the right, directly or indirectly, to appoint or remove a majority of the board of directors of the company.